ceasione/RouteCalc/README.md

 ## Overview

-The **Intersmartgroup API** is designed to work seamlessly with the [Intersmartgroup website](https://intersmartgroup.com/).
+The **Intersmartgroup API** is designed to work seamlessly with the [intersmartgroup.com website](https://intersmartgroup.com/).
 It includes two primary features:
-1. **Freight cost calculator** – Calculates the cost of transportation based on origin, destination, route, and traffic load.
+1. **Route planner** - Plan a route vehicle should pass to complete an order.
+Taking in account our depotpark limited capabilities.
+(Can be tweaked on your depotpark size)
-2. **Real-time tracking** – Allows for tracking of active freight shipments.
+2. **Freight cost calculator** – Calculates the cost of transportation based on origin, destination, route, and traffic load.

 This API is written in **Python** using **Flask**, and integrates with several external services:
 - **Google Places API** – For location data.